What the study found

-What the study found: The authors report that a modified scattering cross section can reconcile Pryce-Ward correlations with Klein-Nishina statistics for single photons in semi-classical simulations of annihilation photons.
+The study found that a modified scattering cross section can reconcile Pryce-Ward correlations for entangled annihilation photons with Klein-Nishina statistics for single photons in semi-classical simulations.
+The authors present this as a way to treat the photons as separate entities while still reproducing the relevant scattering descriptions.

 Key points

-- The system studied is a pair of photons from para-positronium annihilation in a maximally entangled singlet state.
+- Two photons from para-positronium annihilation are described as a maximally entangled singlet state of orthogonal polarizations.

 Disclosure